DataONEorg/hashstore-java/README.md

 HashStore is a content-addressable file management system that utilizes the content identifier of an object to address files.
 The system stores both objects, references (refs) and metadata in its respective directories and provides an API for interacting with the store.
 HashStore storage classes (like `FileHashStore`) must implement the HashStore interface to ensure the expected usage of HashStore.

+###### Public API Methods
+- storeObject
+- verifyObject
+- tagObject
+- findObject
+- storeMetadata
+- retrieveObject
+- retrieveMetadata
+- deleteObject
+- deleteMetadata
+- getHexDigest

+For details, please see the HashStore interface (HashStore.java)

 ###### How do I create a HashStore?

-To create or interact with a HashStore, the client should first instantiate a HashStore object with the following set of properties:
+To create or interact with a HashStore, instantiate a HashStore object with the following set of properties:
 - storePath
 - storeDepth
 - storeWidth